stefan-hoeck/idris2-uv/docs/src/Docs/UV/Intro.md

 back to the client.
 When we reach the end of client input, we free the allocated memory and close the connection on our end.

-The application above as an important shortcoming: When we decide to shut down our server, the application will only terminate after every client session has ended.
+The application above has an important shortcoming: When we decide to shut down our server, the application will only terminate after every client session has ended.
 Since clients decide, when a session ends, this might take a long time.
 In a real world server we'd want to